 This will always be looked upon as the time SunnyCon almost died.
 There are times in life where everything in the universe aligns to screw you over.
 This event was it for us.
 Our marquees we're not as advertised, both our guests had cancelled right at the last second and the weather made it a possibility for us to lose some traders to the north sea.
 Our light and saving grace Uncle Kage who had made the trip and attended and the spontaneous dance party which kept up morale.
 Somehow we had made it though but with the Pullman due to close we had nowhere else to hold SunnyCon for the near future.
 Was the writing finally on the wall?

 After SunnyCon 4 Tucky stepped down as Chairman opting for a role as event ambassador and Donna took over.
 By accident when looking into venues for a chibi event to fill the void left by no main SunnyCon we stumbled upon our new home, St James Park.
 What was initially a one day chibi event turned into a set in place 5 year deal which would see us at St James Park until 2021.
 Not a bad turnaround from being on the brink of collapse.
 This gave us security and stability to build our event unlike the previous years.
 After all what was the chances St James would need knocking down any time soon!?

 SunnyCon 5 to Now - Growth

 From 2015 we have seen a huge growth in attendance from a coupe of hundred to thousands.
 At the time of typing SunnyCon 2019 had a footfall of over 10,000 over the weekend.
 SunnyCon is now a fully established summer convention and our unique community friendly vibe has won us praise accross the world and we aim to continue to innovate and progress this further in our future events.
-2020 is shaping up to be our biggest yet and we hope to add a few more chapters to this page very soon.
+2020 was shaping up to be our biggest yet but fate had something else in store for us......